Is Ruby pass-by-reference or pass-by-value?

 Cezar Halmagean

-Software development consultant with over a decade of experience in helping growing companies scale large Ruby on Rails applications.
+Speaker, Founder, Consultant with over 16 years of experience in helping growing SaaS companies scale large Ruby on Rails applications.
 Has written about the process of building Ruby on Rails applications in RubyWeekly, SemaphoreCI, and Foundr.